Understanding How Family Roles & Behavior

 - Family members often blame the addiction as the cause of the family problems when the problems more frequently stem from the family members reacting to the other family roles.

-Family Roles that often arise within a Family affected by Addiction
+Family Roles that often occur within a Family affected by Addiction and Mental Health

 To better understand how these harmful behaviors can prevent effective solutions while affecting the family, we’ve identified the most common inherited family roles.
-Please keep in mind many of these roles can be an extension of others and be held simultaneously:
+Please keep in mind that many of these roles can be an extension of others and exist simultaneously:

+The enabler certainly inflicts the most damage to the family system, but the Hero role is by far the most harmful to the healing process, even more so than the enabler.
 Should the hero participate in the process, he or she often insists on taking the lead with little to no collaboration with other family members.
-The hero needs to be the one who calls the shots, hires the treatment team, and determines the treatment plan, length of stay, and so forth.
-The Hero Role always operates with a hidden agenda designed to protect a carefully crafted “perfect child” image.
+The hero needs to be the one who calls the shots, hires the treatment team, and determines the treatment plan, the length of stay, and so forth.
+The Hero role always operates with a hidden agenda designed to protect a carefully crafted “perfect” image.
 In the final analysis, the hero fears that if the substance user or other family members take charge or get better, the hero’s star will not shine as brightly in the eyes of others.
-If the interventionist is fortunate to have the participation of the hero, our experience suggests that this family member is usually silent during the family group consultation.
-So-called heroes’ silence often ends when the conversation ends, at which point they attempt to undermine or contradict recent exchanges with the professional.
-The hero role is perhaps the most damaging one in the family in that it prevents more families from seeking help than any other role.
+If the interventionist has the participation of the hero, our experience suggests that this family member will either be very judgmental, question everything, and say this will never work, while being disrespectful at times.
+The either extreme is silence during the family group consultation.
+So-called hero’s silence or disruptive behavior often ends when the conversation ends, at which point they attempt to undermine or contradict recent exchanges with the professional.
+The hero perhaps causes the most damage to the family in that he or she prevents more families from seeking help than any other role.

-- The Redeemer = Frequently takes it upon themselves to be the one who fixes the problem.
-They are often like the hero who needs to be in control.
-Mostly driven by ego and underlying issues, they seek to be the savior who delivers the speech to the substance user and gets them to change.
-They are almost always resistant to intervention for fear of conceding to the reality they can’t repair the situation.
+- The Redeemer = This is a behavior of the hero or enabler who needs to be in control and frequently takes on the responsibility of the one who fixes the problem.
+Mostly driven by ego and underlying issues, redeemers seek to be the savior who delivers the convincing speech that persuades the substance user to change.
+They are almost always resistant to an intervention for fear of revealing their inability to remedy the situation.

-- The Ally = Seeks to avoid confrontation by siding with the addict and alcoholic.
-They often put people pleasing behaviors and the need to be liked by the substance abuser before the collected efforts of intervention by the family.
-They will almost always tell the substance abuser what is going on and provide inside information as to what the family is discussing with the intervention team.
+- The Ally = Seeks to avoid confrontation by siding with the addict and the alcoholic.
+The ally often puts people-pleasing behaviors and the need to be liked by the substance user before the family’s effort to proceed with the intervention.
+The ally will almost always reveal to the substance user what is going on and provide inside information as to what the family is discussing with the intervention team.

-- The Denier = Does not admit there is a problem or the problem is not nearly as bad as others are stating.
-This is often due to mental blocks and misplaced emotions to avoid interventions and confrontation.
-They display very similar behaviors of a substance abuser in regards to denial.
-By minimizing the severity, they provide an illusion there is nothing to address or change.
+- The Denier = A very common trait of the enabler as well, the denier does not admit the existence of a problem or insists that the problem is not nearly as bad as others claim.
+This is often due to mental blocks and misplaced emotions, leading to a desire to avoid an intervention and confrontation.
+Deniers display behaviors similar to a substance user in regards to denial.
+By minimizing the severity of the problem, they promote the illusion that nothing needs to be addressed or changed.

-- The Clueless = This role can be a family member who is not on the front lines who only sees the substance abuser as they used to be.
-This role, like the denier, can also be a family member with an unconscious mental block as to avoid the confrontation.
-In some cases they may be distant relatives who truly do not know what is going on.
+- The Clueless = This role can be a family member who is not on the front lines, so to speak, and who only sees the substance user as he or she used to be.
+An individual who plays this role, like the denier, can also be a family member with an unconscious mental block who seeks to avoid confrontation.
+In some cases, the clueless may include distant relatives who truly do not know what is going on.

 No One Chooses Their Roles or Behaviors Intentionally